simp/simp-doc/docs/user_guide/Client_Management.rst

     - Enter the domain name for option **domain-name**
     - Enter the IP Address of the DNS server for option **domain-name-servers**
-    - If PXE booting is being done with this DHCP server, make sure each ``filename`` parameter corresponds to the correct file on the TFTP server.
-If you are using SIMP's ``simp::server::kickstart`` class to manage the TFTP server, the default ``filename`` values listed at the top of the sample ``dhpcd.conf`` will be correct.
+    - If PXE booting is being done with this DHCP server, make sure each ``filename`` parameter corresponds to the correct boot loader file on the TFTP server.
+      If you are using SIMP's ``simp::server::kickstart`` class to manage the TFTP server, the default ``filename`` values listed in the ``pxeclients`` class of the sample ``dhpcd.conf`` will be correct.

 Save and close the file.